-The allocation of the purchase price to the assets acquired and liabilities assumed is preliminary and, therefore, subject to change pending the completion of the final valuation of intangible assets and accrued liabilities.
 Goodwill represents the future economic benefits arising from other assets acquired that could not be individually identified and separately recognized.
-The goodwill recognized as a result of the TAS acquisition is not deductible for tax purposes.
+All of the goodwill recognized as a result of this transaction is tax deductible.

 In estimating the fair value of the acquired intangible assets, we utilized the valuation methodology determined to be the most appropriate for the individual intangible asset.
 In order to estimate the fair value of the backlog and customer relationships, we utilized an excess earnings methodology, which consisted of the projected cash flows attributable to these assets discounted to present value using a risk-adjusted discount rate that represented the required rate of return.
 The trade name value was determined based on the relief-from-royalty method, which applies a royalty rate to the revenue stream attributable to this asset, and the resulting royalty payment is tax effected and discounted to present value.
 Some of the more significant estimates and assumptions inherent in determining the fair value of the identifiable intangible assets are associated with forecasting cash flows and profitability, which represent Level 3 inputs.
-The primary assumptions used were generally based upon the present value of anticipated cash flows discounted at rates ranging from 15%-23.5%.
+The primary assumptions used were generally based upon the present value of anticipated cash flows discounted at rates ranging from 8.5%-11.5%.
 Estimated years of projected earnings generally follow the range of estimated remaining useful lives for each intangible asset class.